 - In 2016 I decided to do further training to support parents who had experienced birth trauma or other trauma that was affecting them during pregnancy or birth

 - In 2017, I founded the Birth and Baby Academy – on online community with access to resources, programmes and short courses to support parents to have a much better birth and parenting experience – as my belief is that it can be better.
 Parenting needs to start from a place of love, not recovery.

-- I have twins who are 8 and a 6 year old – all boys, all crazy, and all the centre of my world.
+- I have twins who are 9, a 7 year old and I recently had my 4th baby – all boys, all crazy, and all the centre of my world.

 - In my spare time you’ll find me surround by my tribe sitting in circles, chatting birth and parenting, walking along Scottish beaches or doing a downward facing dog.

 - Clients often call me their sounding board – I couldn’t think of a better term for what I am – letting them explore their instincts, thoughts and ideas and then helping them come up with a plan of action based on their own opinions (maybe with a gentle nudge or hug here or there).